AdobeDocs/genstudio.en/help/user-guide/activation/overview.md

 The GenStudio activation feature is natively integrated into Adobe's experience delivery products: Journey Optimizer, Journey Optimizer B2B edition, Experience Manager, Marketo, and Target.

-**To activate an approved asset**
+**To activate an approved asset**:

 1. Select the asset from [!DNL Content].

-1. Click the **Download** button on the asset's Details pane.
+1. Click the **[!UICONTROL Download]** button on the asset's Details pane.
 GenStudio begins the download process.

 The asset is downloaded as an zip file to your local Downloads folder.

-**To activate an approved experience**
+**To activate an approved experience**:

 1. Select the experience from [!DNL Content].

-1. Click the **Export for activation** button on the experience's Details pane.
-GenStudio displays the **Export for activation** popup.
-GenStudio provides two download formats: CSV and HTML.
+1. Click the **[!UICONTROL Export for activation]** button on the experience's Details pane.
+GenStudio displays the **[!UICONTROL Export for activation]** popup and provides two download formats: CSV and HTML.

-1. Select your preferred download format by clicking the **Export CVS** or **Export HTML** button on the popup.
+1. Select your preferred download format by clicking the **[!UICONTROL Export CVS]** or **[!UICONTROL Export HTML]** button on the popup.

-The export process creates a .zip package in your local Downloads folder.
+The export process creates a ZIP package in your local _Downloads_ folder.
 This folder name is the same as the GenStudio experience name.